A zero-emissions shire

 • Street lighting has been upgraded to energy-efficient LED

-• Community electric vehicle chargers have been installed in Castlemaine and Harcourt, and an overnight charger has been installed in the Castlemaine Civic Centre car park
+• Community electric vehicle chargers have been installed in Castlemaine and Harcourt

-• We're in the process of developing an Electric Vehicle Transition Plan for the Council fleet, and have purchased our first electric vehicle in 2022, a Nissan Leaf
+• We have developed an Electric Vehicle Transition Plan for the Council fleet, and have purchased our first electric vehicle in 2022, a Nissan Leaf

 • The Castlemaine Landfill has been capped, with locally sourced recycled concrete and green waste used in this process